ElpadoCan/SpotMAX/spotmax/docs/source/features/aggr_features_description.rst

 ===============================

-Description of all the features saved by spotMAX for each segmented object (e.g., single cells, see :confval:`Cells segmentation end name or path` parameter) and the corresponding column name.
+Description of all the features saved by spotMAX for each segmented object (e.g., single cells, see :confval:`Cells segmentation end name` parameter) and the corresponding column name.
 These are simple aggregations like averaging and sum.